ankith26/My-PyChess/README.md

 - It has a preference menu where, you can customize the game to meet your needs.

 ## What's next (in v2.2)
+- I will encorporate some performance upgrades (Version 2.1 lags a bit on my Raspberry Pi, even though performance is quite smooth on better machines).
 - I will further upgrade preferences.
 - Minor changes will be made to the interface.
 - I will fix bugs (if found).